threefoldtech/libp2p-relay/README.md

     Daemon -->> -Client:Response
 ```

+## Peer propagation

+The relay also acts as a server for a DHT with peerconnections, propagating the peers and their connection informations to connected peers.

+If a client can reach a daemon directly, the relay is not needed for relaying messages.

 ## Private network

 Since we only care about providing reliable peer routing for our own projects we create a private libp2p network with multiple relay nodes.
 This way the peer routing's dht is only populated with nodes within the private network.